Eurydia/practice-c-sharp/practice-elte-2023-spring/05 week/Mirror phone numbers/readme.md

 phone number.

 A mirror phones number is defned as the following:
 - the phone number is the same read from backwards (eg. 11233211 or 84122148)
 - in the case of non-Budapest phone numbers the prefix is the same backwards (eg. 66123456), or the part without the prefi is the same backwards (eg. 72123321)

 Write a program that writes the mirror phone numbers on the output.

 ## Input

-The frst line of the standard input contains the count of phone numbers (1 $\le$ N $\le$ 10,000).
+The first line of the standard input contains the count of phone numbers (1 $\le$ N $\le$ 10,000).
-The next N lines each contain a phone numberx Each phone number consists of 8 digits.
+The next N lines each contain a phone number.
+Each phone number consists of 8 digits.

 ## Output